Anwar Khokhar

-Anwar Ali Khokhar is a Pakistani philanthropist and barber who founded Khidmat-i-Masoom Welfare Trust.
-The trust helps abandoned, missing, homeless children and elderly people.
+Anwar Ali Khokhar (1942–2024) was a Pakistani philanthropist and barber who founded Khidmat-i-Masoom Welfare Trust.
+Through his trust, he helped abandoned, missing, homeless children, and elderly people.

-He was born in 1942 in Qamber Shadadkot, Larkana.
+Khokhar was born in 1942 in Qamber Shadadkot, Larkana.

-In 2003, he was awarded the Tamgha-i-Imtiaz for his services.
+In 2003, Khokhar was awarded the Tamgha-i-Imtiaz for his services, which included reuniting some 8,500 missing children with their parents.